Section 05 / 10

 Status and Timeline

-Islamic finance standards No. 62 (Sukuk) was released in exposure draft in November 2023.
+The newer sukuk reform draft was released in November 2023.
 It is not yet adopted as the official standard.
-It represents the future of Sukuk standards and reflects response to market practices and Shari'ah concerns identified under the Investment Sukuk standard.
-Practitioners are strongly encouraged to familiarize themselves with the Sukuk standard for deeper conceptual understanding.
+It represents the future direction of sukuk standards and reflects the response to market practices and Shari'ah concerns identified under the investment sukuk baseline.
+Practitioners are strongly encouraged to understand its reform direction for deeper conceptual understanding.

-Enhanced Shari'ah Compliance Requirements in the Sukuk standard
+Enhanced Shari'ah Compliance Requirements in the Newer Framework

 1. Substantiality of Asset Ownership